 If you decide you are not ready to be a parent, you can plan your baby’s future by choosing an adoptive family for your baby.
 Adoption can provide your baby:

 Once you have decided to move forward with adoption in North Carolina we will help you get started by creating your adoption plan.

 Your personalized adoption plan outlines your specific wants and needs for the entire adoption process.
-This includes searching for an adoptive family, choosing what type of adoption you want, making a birth plan for when you deliver your baby, and moving forward after the adoption in a healthy way.
+This includes searching for an adoptive family, choosing what type of adoption you want, and moving forward after the adoption in a healthy way.

 As part of your adoption plan, you can choose what type of adoption you want.
 There are three different types of adoption: open adoption, semi-open adoption, and closed adoption.
 The type of adoption is based on the level of communication you’d like to have with the family and your baby before and after birth.
 Every type of adoption offers you the option of choosing the adoptive family, communicating with them before the birth, meeting them before the birth, and meeting your baby.
 Everything is 100% up to you, and you can decide what you are most comfortable with.
 Consider all the differences between each type of adoption before making a decision.

 Open adoption is the most common form of adoption in the United States.
 In an open adoption, identifying information is shared, including names, phone numbers, and email addresses.
 There are varying degrees of openness after the adoption process is finalized.
 This includes the exchange of emails, letters, pictures, phone calls, and in-person visits.

 Semi-open adoption is like an open adoption, but it involves only the exchange of photos, emails, and phone calls.
 The children don't normally have any direct communication with their birthparents.